 ● Avoid extended periods of isolation

 ● Maintain frequent check-ins to ensure that harmful thoughts have not escalated or have been carried out

-● Seeking help is a sign of strength, not weakness
+● Reaching out for support is a sign of strength, not weakness

 At Charlie Health, our team of expert clinicians are here to support you and your loved ones.
-Charlie Health provides video-based intensive outpatient treatments, consisting of nine hours of live programming per week to ensure a higher level of care for a successful recovery.
+Charlie Health provides virtual-first intensive outpatient treatments, consisting of live group, individual, and family therapy multiple times per week to ensure a higher level of care for a successful recovery.
 To learn more about Charlie Health and find a treatment program that’s right for you, please call (406)-361-3001.